tgunr/mcpm.sh/CONTRIBUTING.md

 ## Website Development

-If you want to contribute to the getmcp.io website itself:
+If you want to contribute to the mcpm.sh website itself:

 1. Fork and clone the repository
 2. Run the development server: